domoritz/clingo-wasm/README.md

 ### Build WASM file

-Run `yarn build` if you have docker.
+Run `yarn build:wasm` if you have docker.
 For testing purposes, you can run `scripts/build_clingo.sh` from the root directory of the project.

 ### Update Lua or Clingo